noxonsu/BTC2ERC20_atomicswap/README.md

 User B was recive 0.1 BTC.

 <h2>What is not done</h2>
-1. Our solidity contract does not suppoer ERC20 to Bitcoin swap.
+1. Our solidity contract does not support ERC20 to Bitcoin swap.
 2. The logic of defrosting tokens through the timeout is not made.
 3. User B must do "checkcontract" from User A (check the amount and the recipient).

 <h2>What's next?</h2>